Medical Payments Coverage (MedPay): What It Is & Do You Need It?

 Does MedPay cover injuries if I'm hit while walking or biking?

 Yes.
 MedPay typically extends coverage to situations where you are struck as a pedestrian or cyclist by a vehicle.
-This broader protection makes it valuable even for those who walk or bike frequently in their daily routines.
+This broader protection makes it valuable even for those who walk or bike frequently in their daily routines, offering a safety net beyond just driving incidents.
+Always verify the specific terms of your policy with your insurer, as coverage details can vary.

 How does MedPay interact with a personal injury lawsuit?

 If you receive MedPay benefits and later win or settle a personal injury lawsuit related to the same accident, your insurance company may exercise subrogation rights — meaning they can require you to repay the MedPay benefits out of your settlement proceeds.
-This is different from PIP, which generally doesn't carry subrogation rights.
+However, subrogation rules vary by state; some states like Georgia prohibit it for MedPay entirely.
+This is a key legal distinction from PIP, which generally does not carry subrogation rights.
+If you plan to pursue a personal injury claim after an accident, it's worth discussing this with an attorney to understand your specific state's obligations.

 Compare Car Insurance Rates in Ohio